-My research is supported by the National Science Foundation, DARPA, the Microsoft Faculty Fellowship Award, the FEST fellowship award, an Amazon Research award, an SAIC research award, a Jacobs Future of Money Workshop research prize, and a Google Faculty Research Award.
+My research is supported by the National Science Foundation, IARPA Hector project, the Microsoft Faculty Fellowship Award, the FEST fellowship award, an Amazon Research award, an SAIC research award, a Jacobs Future of Money Workshop research prize, a Google Faculty Research Award, and a Brave Faculty Research Award.

 Adaptively Secure MPC with Sublinear Communication Complexity

 Ran Cohen and abhi shelat and Daniel Wichs CRYPTO'2019 and eprint 2018/1161

 Minimizing Trust in Hardware Wallets with Two Factor Signatures

 Antonio Marcedone and Rafael Pass and abhi shelat Financial Crypto'2019

 Threshold ECDSA from ECDSA Assumptions The Multiparty Case

 Jack Doerner and Yashvanth Kondi and Eysa Lee and abhi shelat Oakland S&P'2019